Ereninki/Player-Finder/README.md

 ---

 The **/api-health** gives you informations about hccore api and your hccore api key like **Status**, **API Version** and **Is API Key Authorized**

+**AND IF YOU WANT TO USE THIS DONT FORGET TO UPDATE ".env.example" AND RENAME IT ".env" !!!**